yujnkm/4-comma-Assignment_01/README.md

 Your Introduction and Related Works here: 200 words here.

 Here I talk about how these works have paved the way for my project.
-Recent research shows that sense of belonging is evoked when using mixed realty~\cite{faircloth2011dynamic}, and my work is inspired by this xyz.
-Another recent project examines the beauty of symmetry in evolution~\cite{enquist1994symmetry} that my work highlights in my 4-comma cell number 4.
+Recent research shows that sense of belonging is evoked when using mixed realty [1], and my work is inspired by this xyz.
+Another recent project examines the beauty of symmetry in evolution [2] that my work highlights in my 4-comma cell number 4.
-Notable work by Kamp in 2019, highlights the beauty that could be found in nature and how it connects to design~\cite{kamp2019nature} and my work show the influence of that visual in 4-comma cell number 3.
+Notable work by Kamp in 2019, highlights the beauty that could be found in nature and how it connects to design [3] and my work show the influence of that visual in 4-comma cell number 3.

 How to use subsection: